fediverse-devnet/feditest.org/content/docs/quickstart.md

 ---

 {{% warning %}}
 This is early work in progress.
 Things are far from complete.
-And don't expect things to work and you won't be disappointed :-)
+Don't expect things to work and you won't be disappointed :-)

+In particular: we don't have a "releases" yet and so these instructions may be temporarily out of date.
 {{% /warning %}}

 ## Get a feel for it on your regular development machine